Our Training Philosophy

 Our standard is excellence.
 We are proud of what we do, and we love the clients we serve.
 If you’re looking for a trainer who cares about every part of your dog’s quality of life and training, look no further.
 We have a long list of satisfied clients and more than 170 5-star reviews!

-Dana O’Lone Long is the Lead Trainer for Valor Chattanooga.
-She was the first trainer to attend VK9’s Trainer’s Course with Owner/Head Trainer, Amy Pishner, in 2015 and has since been the trainer for the Chattanooga location.
-Dana provides on and off leash obedience training and behavior rehabilitation for clients across the southeast.
-Prior to training professionally, Dana spent over 15 years as a veterinary technician serving as the Department Head of both Neurology/Behavior and Internal Medicine at RIVER and working many years in Specialty Medicine, Emergency and Critical Care, and Preventative Medicine.
-Dana lives in Chattanooga, TN, with her husband, Nick, and their three personal dogs: Charlie (5) a German Shepherd, Yedi (3) a Belgian Malinois and Isadora (11) an Italian Greyhound.
+Dana O’Lone Long is the Lead Trainer for Valor K9 Academy – Chattanooga.
+She was the first student to enroll in our Trainer Course and joined our team as a professional dog trainer in September 2015.
+Dana offers puppy and obedience training and is our go-to behavior rehabilitation specialist for difficult dogs.
+She is a true miracle worker!
+Prior to training, Dana spent 15 years as a veterinary technician and was Department Head of both neurology/behavior and internal medicine at RIVER pet emergency hospital in Chattanooga.
+Dana is an incredible dog trainer and a great person.
+She enjoys cooking, traveling, running and family.
+Dana lives in Chattanooga, TN, with her husband, Nick, and their three dogs: Charlie (5) a German Shepherd, Yedi (3) a Belgian Malinois and Isadora (11) an Italian Greyhound.

 Skye Goodwin is a Trainer with Valor K9 Academy – Spokane.
 We first met Skye in April 2019 when she attended our Shadow Program.
-We were extremely impressed with her natural talent and work ethic, so when she asked to join our team we said yes!
-Skye completed our grueling 450 hour Trainer Course in August 2019 and is now a certified trainer.
-Skye is also a graduate of Starmark Academy for Dog Trainers and previously worked as a volunteer for several years at VCA Animal Hospital.
-Born and raised in south Florida, Skye now lives in Medical Lake, WA.
-She enjoys hiking, rollerblading and gardening and owns two mixed breed dogs: Ruca (7) & Moose (5).
+We were extremely impressed with her natural talent and work ethic and knew we had to have her on our team!
+Skye started as a Stay & Play Host and Trainee in June 2019 and then graduated our Trainer Course in August 2019.
+She specializes in puppy training and on and off leash obedience training.
+A dog enthusiast, Skye was previously certified by Starmark Academy for Dog Trainers and has attended numerous conferences and workshops for dog training.
+Before training dogs professionally, Skye volunteered for several years at an animal hospital.
+Born and raised in south Florida, Skye now lives in Medical Lake and enjoys hiking, rollerblading and gardening.
+She owns two mixed breed dogs: Ruca (7) & Moose (5).

 Dana Silvrants is a Stay & Play Host at Valor Spokane.
-Dana has been a client since 2017 and joined our team in August 2018.
-She has participated in numerous classes, seminars and workshops over the years including Canine First Aid & CPR training.
-Dana is currently a Program Coordinator at a local manufacturing company and has an Associate of Arts Degree.
-Dana and her husband, Lex, were both born and raised in Spokane Valley and now reside in Newman Lake, WA.
+She and husband Lex Silvrants have been clients since 2017 and over the years they have participated in numerous lessons, classes and workshops including Canine First Aid & CPR training to hone their skills.
+Dana and Lex joined our team in 2018 and have been invaluable ever since.
+They get a lot of repeat clients.
+Dana is a Program Coordinator at a local manufacturing company and has an Associate of Arts degree.
+She and Lex were both born and raised in Spokane Valley and now reside in Newman Lake, Washington.
 They have two dogs: Gretty (2) a Mini Aussie and Neeko (1) a Standard Aussie.
 Dana enjoys home projects, hiking, training and playing board games.

 Sara McCann is a Stay and Play host at Valor K9 Academy.
 Sara joined our team in January 2019.
 She is a graduate of the Valor K9 Academy shadow program and has participated in numerous classes and seminars over the years.
 Sara works from home as an Innovation Specialist for an innovation research company.
 She holds a bachelor’s degree in Psychology from Washington State University and a master’s degree in Industrial/Organizational Psychology from Hofstra University.
 In her free time, Sara enjoys hiking, camping, painting, and sewing crafted dog collars and leashes.
 She also volunteers her time as a dog walker for SCRAPS, the local humane society.
 Sara and her husband, Chris, live in Spokane, WA, and have two dogs, Kona (12) a Goldendoodle and Lincoln (5) a Poodle/Shar Pei mix.